-- The incumbent are expected to have a deep understanding and empathy of the University culture and its community.
-This will include a sound understanding of academic objectives, administrative processes, and organisational structures. - The incumbent will use their knowledge to contribute to the successful implementation of the University's eLearning strategy generally and its online course development initiatives in particular.
+The incumbent is expected to have a deep understanding and empathy of the University culture and its community.
+This will include a sound understanding of academic objectives, administrative processes, and organisational structures.

+The incumbent will use their knowledge to contribute to the successful implementation of the University's eLearning strategy generally and its online course development initiatives in particular.